Vignesh606/Real-Time-Gesture-Controlled-Particle-Engine/README.md

     * Simply open `index.html` in any modern browser (Chrome, Edge, Firefox).
     * *Note: For better performance or to avoid CORS issues with textures, it is recommended to use a local server (like Live Server in VS Code).*

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

 *Created with ❤️ using Three.js and Computer Vision.*